pola-rs/polars-book/docs/user-guide/expressions/aggregation.md

 It's that easy!
 Let's turn it up a notch.
 Let's say we want to know how many delegates of a "state" are "Pro" or "Anti" administration.
-We could directly query that in the aggregation without the need of `lambda` or grooming the `DataFrame`.
+We could directly query that in the aggregation without the need of a `lambda` or grooming the `DataFrame`.

 {{code_block('user-guide/expressions/aggregation','conditional',['groupby'])}}